 According to Hill, "What these types of jobs really need is checkpoint/restart capabilities, where the state of the memory in the computing environment is written to disk periodically so that it can be restarted."

 Depending on the value of timeliness and the value of the data, Hill says that businesses doing HPC might also be willing to consider an active-active failover strategy to a remote disaster recovery site for both operational recovery from a local problem as well as disaster recovery to recover.
 Another option, according to Hill, is performing continuous data protection (CDP) locally, combined with a virtual tape library (VTL) and a standard backup-restore packages.

-About the author: Alan R. Earls is a Boston-area writer focusing on the intersection of technology and business.
+Alan R. Earls is a Boston-area writer focusing on the intersection of technology and business.